 In addition to these chemicals, there are also certain “natural ingredients” that people with acne-prone skin should avoid:

-Certain Astringents: Additives like menthol and witch hazel are intended to tone the skin but can be irritating for those with sensitive skin or lead to allergic reactions.
+Certain Astringents: Additives like menthol and witch hazel are intended to tone the skin but can irritate sensitive skin or lead to allergic reactions.

-Fragrance: When choosing a shaving cream look for products that are lightly scented or fragrance-free (unscented).
+Fragrance: When choosing a shaving cream, look for lightly scented or fragrance-free (unscented).

 Ingredients to look out for in your shaving cream